 Keeping a brand colour consistent doesn’t end with the designer.
 The client also needs to know when to use the appropriate files.
 Educate them on the difference between RGB, CMYK, and Pantones so they understand when to use the appropriate files.
 Or better yet, the negative results if they use the wrong ones.
 The last thing you want is a client using an RGB file for a huge printing project.

 There’s no perfect solution for keeping colour consistent across print and digital.
-It’s often a time-consuming process and a lot of trial and error.
+It’s often a time-consuming process that requires a lot of trial and error.
 That being said, a great way to set your client up for success is by providing them with all the appropriate files for their logo.
-Check out my previous blog on creating a logo package for your client.